 Well, I’m sitting in front of her new school waiting for her to come out, and if today is anything like the first three days this week, she’ll have a smile on her face from ear to ear.
-For the record, the entrance ramp you see in the picture is the same one Zack traversed when he too went to Bowman!
-The little house he grew up in is just beyond the park in my rearview mirror, and as I sit here, I can see the faint traces of the younger him barreling out those doors headed straight for that park.
-A sweet, blonde-haired, blue-eyed boy lost deep in a world of solitude, ever so unaware that the feet that were carrying him were already set upon a dark and broken path of “left solely to his own defenses”.
-But I digress.
+For the record, the entrance ramp you see in the picture is the same one Zack traversed when he, too, went to Bowman!
+The little house he grew up in is just a few blocks away from the the park in my rearview mirror, and as I sit here, I can see the faint traces of the younger him barreling out those doors headed straight for that park.
+A sweet, blonde-haired, blue-eyed boy lost deep in a world of solitude, ever so unaware that the feet that were carrying him were already set upon a dark and broken path of “left to his own defenses”.

-Despite the nine plus years we had him “healthy, happy and somewhat whole”, Zack’s spiral descent truly began here at Bowman two years ago when we were searching for proof he’d existed on paper as a child so as to finally get him a birth certificate and passport to travel abroad.
+Despite the nine years we had him healthy, happy, and somewhat whole, Zack’s descent truly began here at Bowman two years ago when we were searching for proof he existed on paper as a child and finally get him a proper birth certificate and a passport.

-Sitting in the very office where Gia and I sat last Friday to “fake enroll her” (with the intention of online school to finish her 8th grade year) was where Zack and I sat waiting to find that, no there was no record of him there.
-And although we were lucky to find two pictures of him later that day at Memorial Elementary, the brutal reality burned like salt on his soul.
-But still, the irony.
+Sitting in the very office where Gia and I sat last Friday to “fake enroll her” (with the intention of online school to finish her 8th grade year) was where Zack and I sat waiting to find that, no, there was no record of him there.
+Although we were lucky to find two pictures of him later that day at Memorial Elementary, the brutal reality burned him like salt on his soul.
+Still, the irony.
 The very place he began falling apart as an adult is where she is coming together as a child.
 We didn’t choose Bowman intentionally.
 It just happens that this is the Plano ISD middle school our address feeds to.
 It was mere coincidence.
 Or was it?
 He’s with her here now, I just know it!

-Gia’s decision to leave St. Marks wasn’t difficult.
-It wasn’t the school itself; it’s a great school and I’m proud that both my kids have that legacy.
-And although I won’t go into the dramatics of it all because honestly, THAT STORY will be an entire chapter to itself, let me say this: The particular class she was with year after year (most notably, the girls) bears the distinction as having one the cruelest lot of mean kids in the school’s history.
-To make matters worse, “real dad” began dating the mother of her best friend, both of whom embarked upon a campaign to literally destroy both mine and Gia’s reputations through words and deeds tantamount only to assault: Bullying, belittling, degrading, ostracizing and isolating, controlling, threatening, manipulating and even blackmailing and slander.
-Indeed it’s true.
-“Real dad” is still dating this woman despite the trauma she and her spawn bestowed upon my daughter, but again, I digress.
+Her decision to leave St. Marks wasn’t hard.
+It wasn’t the school itself; it’s great and I’m proud that my kids have that legacy.
+Although I won’t go into the dramatics, because that story will be a chapter to itself, let me say this: The particular class she was with year after year (most notably, the girls) bears the distinction as having one the cruelest lot of mean kids in the school’s history.

 Gia spent the last five years feeling so alone on that campus, hard pressed to find but a handful of real friends.
-For the most part, her “friends” saw her as a revolving door, taking or leaving her to best suit their own social needs, such that through it all, on her birthday this year?
-She was checking her phone every ten minutes to see if any of “her people remembered the day she was born (much like every October 5th when Zack would check his phone every ten minutes to see if any of his people remembered him).
+For the most part, her “friends” saw her as a revolving door, taking or leaving her to best suit their own needs, such that on her birthday this year?
+She was checking her phone every ten minutes to see if any of “her tribe” remembered the day she was born (much like every October 5th when Zack would check his phone every ten minutes to see if his people remembered him).

-Before he killed himself and hurt her VERY BADLY, she was already in such a damaged and fragile state there are no words.
-Her “tribe”?
-Those girls she stood by loyally and faithfully, never fail?
-The ones she always showed up for?
-Stood up for?
-Stood behind?
-The ones whose lockers she made sure were jam packed with treats on their special days?
-They showed her just what she meant to them on July 18th: NOTHING!
-No texts.
-No calls.
-No cards.
-NO. THING!
-Then on the first day of school this year?
-She cried her fucking eyes out when she got in the car.
-“Still nothing mom.”
-You see, she’d decided to err towards the benefit of doubt: “Well, it was summer, maybe that’s why they forgot.
-Surely they’ll say happy belated birthday when they see me on the first day of school?”
-You haven’t LIVED until you’ve seen such a beautiful face and equally beautifully heart reduced to such pain at the hands of the people she thought she mattered to.
-After all they KNEW she’d already been through and after ALL the storms she weathered for and with them?
+You haven’t LIVED until you’ve seen such a beautiful face and equally beautifully heart reduced to such pain at the hands of the “tribe” she thought she belonged to.
+After all they KNEW she’d already been through, and after all the storms she weathered for and with them?
 They threw her away like yesterday’s trash and shattered her glass heart into pieces.
-So, when she was finally released from the hospital and the school decision had to be made, there was NO doubt in her mind:
+So, when she was finally released from the hospital and the school decision had to be made, there wasn’t a doubt in her mind:

 Mom, I don’t belong there anymore and you know it.
 Please don’t make me go back.

-So today I just know she’ll be coming out of that school with a smile!
+So, today I just know she’ll be coming out of that school with a smile!
 SHE LOVES IT HERE!
 It’s only been three days, and she’s had offers to sit at seven lunch tables.
 SHE HAS FRIENDS!
-I. Just.
-Can’t.
 I’m telling you people … HE’S WITH HER IN THOSE HALLWAYS, I can feel it in my soul!